 The only exceptions are if you'd like to fish with a second pole or a setline.
-If you're under the age of 12 and would like to fish with either a secfish in most other states.
-(Visit ianrc.org to see a map of participating states.)

-ond pole or a setline, you must purchase a Utah fishing or combination license and a second-pole or setline permit.
+If you're under the age of 12 and would like to fish with either a second pole or a setline, you must purchase a Utah fishing or combination license and a second-pole or setline permit.
 Please see pages 9-10 of this guide for more information about second-pole and setline permits.